 That being said, if you already have a popular blog on WordPress, then it often makes sense to host your online store on the same platform.

 For WordPress sites, I recommend the WooCommerce plugin.

 If you are on a fast WordPress hosting service like WPEngine, then going with a popular plugin like WooCommerce will provide you with the most flexibility.

-But overall, I don’t like running an online store on WordPress unless it’s absolutely necessary.
+But overall, I don’t prefer running an online store on WordPress unless I need a WordPress blog.

 You’ve Given Me Too Many Choices.
 What Should I Choose?